ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

--   0 — Queries are not logged in tables.
+-   0 — Queries are not logged in the system tables.
 -   Positive floating-point number in the range [0..1].
-For example, if the setting value is `0,5`, about half of the queries are logged in tables.
+For example, if the setting value is `0.5`, about half of the queries are logged in the system tables.
--   1 — All queries are logged in tables.
+-   1 — All queries are logged in the system tables.

 Default value: `1`.